rwalke/baRcodeR/cran-comments.md

   * Windows Server 2008 R2 SP1, R-devel, 32/64 bit
   * Ubuntu Linux 16.04 LTS, R-release, GCC
   * Fedora Linux, R-devel, clang, gfortran

 ## R CMD check results

 There were no ERRORS or WARNINGS.
 1 NOTE regarding change of package maintainer from Robert Colautti to Yihan Wu.

 This is our third submission.
 From our last submission, we made

+1. changes to clarify documentation

+2. modify command line prompts with menu-like choices

+3. added a vignette tutorial to show how to use the package with the RStudio addin and removed similar content from the package README

+4. corrected error in current CRAN version of package relating to R-devel changes

+## R CMD check results

+There were no ERRORS or WARNINGS.
+1 NOTE regarding change of package maintainer from Robert Colautti to Yihan Wu.

+This is our third submission.
+From our last submission, we made